hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 all transports being used on top of TCP.
 Therefore, it is RECOMMENDED that for each protocol used on top of TCP in any given client/server interaction there SHOULD be no more than one connection for regular queries and one for zone transfers.
-As an illustration it could be imagined that in future such an interaction could hypothetically include one or all of the following:
+As an illustration, it could be imagined that in future such an interaction could hypothetically include one or all of the following:

 * one TCP connection for regular queries